tvdijen/simplesamlphp-module-cmdotcom/README.md

 ```

 In order to proces the passcode SMS in this module, you need set the mandatory API-key
-to interact with the CM.com RESTful API in the `api_key` setting.
+to interact with the CM.com RESTful API in the `productToken` setting.

 You can optionally set the `mobilePhoneAttribute` to the name of the attribute that
 contains the user's mobile phone number.
 The default attribute if this setting is left out is `mobile`.